Accommodation & Plan Search

 Fallen leaves

-Ichinuma, known as a pond at the entrance to the Shiga Highlands, used to be a watering hole for people traveling along the Kusatsu Highway and for cattle and horses.
-It is located at an altitude of 1400 meters, and during the autumn foliage season, it welcomes visitors with the vibrant red leaves of Japanese lacquer trees (Urushi) and maple trees, almost like a harbinger of the coming autumn beauty, offering an early glimpse of the season's splendor.
+Ichinuma, known as a pond at the entrance to the Shiga Kogen Highlands, used to be a watering hole for people, cattles and horses traveling along the ancient Kusatsu Highway.
+It is located at an altitude of 1,400 meters, and during the autumn foliage season, the vibrant red leaves of Japanese lacquer trees (Urushi) and maple trees welcome visitors, almost like a harbinger of the coming autumn beauty, offering an early glimpse of the season's splendor.

 03